Skip to main content

 I also want to dig a little more deeply into Benjamin's want vs need dichotomy because I feel that there's a disagreement on what exactly those things are and whether Benjamin does or doesn't get them.
 What exactly does Benjamin need?

 At a glance, it feels like what Benjamin needs is a solid life strategy, and because he doesn't have that by the time he's on the bus with Elaine, it feels like he's just stuck on the ferris wheel.
 That's what most critics I've read would say, but I'd argue that this is better characterized as his want.
 Benjamin thinks that predictability will give him what he wants, but so do all his insincere and miserable neighbors.
+Benjamin wants the security and guarantee of calm waters/Benjamin needs to be the captain of his own happiness even when the shore is out of sight.

 Benjamin would probably like some direction in his life (don't we all?) but I don't think Benjamin is suckered into his affair with Mrs. Robinson simply because he didn't have a clear four-year-plan.
 He chooses to use this affair as a distraction from his emptiness.
 The problem isn't that Benjamin doesn't know what to do with his future, it's what he does, or rather what he doesn't do, in the face of uncertainty.
 Benjamin at the start is so confused and desperate for meaning that he'll find it in bed with the wife of his dad's business partner.

 As Benjamin starts desiring substance more earnestly, he starts taking greater leaps to achieve it.
 I point to the episode in which Mrs. Robinson threatens Benjamin to tell Elaine about their affair.
 Mrs. Robinson gives Benjamin two alternatives--stay away from Elaine, or watch as I take away the only thing you care about.
-Either way, he loses, but Benjamin does something here that's especially striking for his character: he gives himself a third option.
+Either way he loses, but Benjamin does something here that's especially striking for his character: he gives himself a third option.
 He tells Elaine himself--he runs to tell Elaine himself.
 Knowing that he's already lost Elaine either way, he chooses the one thing still in reach for him: ownership over his situation.

 But the best example of this change comes during his last interaction with Elaine before her parents take her away.
 When Benjamin presses her, “Are we getting married tomorrow?
 The day after tomorrow?”
 She simply replies, “No,” and walks off, but turns back to give him one last kiss, and they both smile.
 Again, Benjamin wants definition, he wants guarantees.
 Can we please just get married tomorrow?

-Elaine offers no promises, just the truth of the moment.
+But Elaine offers no promises, just the truth of the moment.
 The confession that what they have now is good.
 They'll figure out the rest as it comes.
 At the start of the film, this kind of uncertainty was overwhelming to him, but here he’s accepting that the future will be what it will be, and he need not lose sleep--or morals--over something so out of his control.

 A lot of the discussion around the ending revolves around the idea that Benjamin and Elaine are fated for misery because there's no way they're going to stay together.
 (Which is kind of a weird sentiment to me, their relationship gets more development than basically any superhero couple, and I don't see anyone doubting whether Clark and Lois are going to make it.)
 But to me, the long-term viability of their relationship is almost irrelevant because by this point, we have seen them actively reject the comfortable but demeaning fates their society has prescribed for them.
 That is something their humdrum parents would never do.
 Even if their relationship did dissolve, after they got off the bus or much later, we have seen them jump off sinking ships before, and I think there's reason to believe they'd tread water until they landed somewhere safe.